Appearance

 | Scope | All accounts on the same broker |

-If 3 failures occur across any combination of accounts within a short window, the global monitor pauses all trading for 60 seconds.
-This catches broker-wide outages faster than waiting for individual safety pauses to activate.
+If 3 failures occur across any combination of accounts within a short window, the monitor pauses all trading for 60 seconds — catching broker-wide outages faster than waiting for individual safety pauses to activate.

 Why Both?

-The automatic safety pause handles account-specific problems (wrong credentials, symbol not found).
-The global monitor handles broker-wide problems (maintenance window, server overload).
+The per-account safety pause handles account-specific problems (wrong credentials, a symbol the broker won't trade).
+The global monitor handles broker-wide problems (a maintenance window, server overload).
 Together, they cover both failure modes.

 Speed Control

 Your broker has rate limits.
-Exceeding them causes rejections, which trigger automatic safety pauses, which halt trading.
+Exceeding them causes rejections, which trip safety pauses, which halt trading.
 The speed control prevents this cascade by controlling the flow of operations.

 | Parameter | Value |